tarwn/lessthandot-hugo/blogs/content/posts/2012-10-30-hex-editoring.md

   <img src="/wp-content/uploads/users/grrlgeek/Hex 1.JPG?mtime=1351608565" alt="" />
 </p>

-Quite frankly, I have no idea what the heck I’m looking at.
+Quite frankly, I have no idea what the heck I'm looking at.

 To find the page I had selected, I go to Address > Go To and enter my offset value.
-I’m now seeing the page on the right side.
+I'm now seeing the page on the right side.
 I can tell this because I can see the word “Tweetie” – the data I inserted in the table.